-If you have been unable to get financing from traditional sources or find that those financing options don’t meet your company’s needs, here are five places to get alternative financing for startup businesses:
+Sourcing alternatives has become a more common way for startups to grow their businesses.
+So, if you have been unable to get financing from traditional lenders or find that those financing options don’t meet your company’s needs, here are five sources of alternative financing for startup businesses:

-- Friends and family: Best for borrowers who have friends and family willing and able to invest in the company
+- Friends and family: Best for borrowers with friends and family willing and able to invest in the company

 - Small business grant: Best for business owners looking for funding that does not require repayment